MadaraUchiha-314/blog/SQSORT.md

 The good thing about this problem is that it doesn't require knowledge of fancy data structure or algorithms to solve it.
 Stacks, Queues and Sorting.
 That's all!

-The [SQSORT - Editorial] for the problem is also pretty nice and has some thoughts and ideas that I hadn't explored.
+The [SQSORT-Editorial] for the problem is also pretty nice and has some thoughts and ideas that I hadn't explored.
 The approach discussed in this post is fully deterministic whereas there are interesting randomised algorithms which yield better results in some cases.

 [SQSORT]: https://www.codechef.com/JAN21A/problems/SQSORT
 [Codechef]: https://www.codechef.com/